 Some of the top day traders can make five to six figures in a day.
-However, like any worthwhile profession it’s not easy.
-Most people who attempt day trading fail.
+However, like any worthwhile profession, it’s not easy.
+A good mentor can help improve your odds of success.

 How To Become A Day Trader

 The second type of prop firm operates more like a hedge fund.
-You don’t have to put money up and they fully back you.
-In other words, the firm gives you their capital and you are given a profit split arrangement.
-These firms typically team you up with a senior trader who you learn under.
+You don’t have to put money up, and they fully fund you while taking all the risk.
+In other words, the firm pays a salary, and you also get a percentage of the profits you make the firm.

 Why would anyone do this?

-Well, if you don’t have a lot of capital, joining a prop firm can give you access to funds that you wouldn’t be able to get elsewhere. you are grouped with like minded individuals in an environment that allows for faster growth.
+Well, if you don’t have a lot of capital, joining a prop firm can give you access to funds that you wouldn’t be able to get elsewhere.
+You team up with like-minded individuals in an environment that allows for faster growth.
 Depending on which firm you join, you may or may not get a salary, so your pay is directly linked to performance.

-Typically, professional day traders have access to different exchange routes, better trading platforms and better execution than someone who is trading from home.
+Typically, professional day traders have access to all the different exchange routes, and stock locates for shorting, faster trading platforms and better execution services.

-The costs involved in becoming a professional day trader are not cheap.
-They include subscribing to news services, chat rooms, paying for data feeds from exchanges, a trading platform, and other forms of infrastructure.
-These expenses can exceed a couple thousand dollars a month.
+The costs involved in becoming a professional day trader are high.
+They include subscriptions to news service providers, chat rooms, stock locate fees, data feeds, exchange routes, research, high-speed internet, and a trading platform.
+These expenses can exceed several thousand dollars a month.

 If you decide to go retail, you’ll still need a good PC that has a fast processor, graphics card, and memory.
-Don’t be cheap with the internet either, the faster the better, when stocks are moving fast you can’t afford to have any lag.
-You’ll also want to invest in a couple monitors as well, so you don’t miss anything.
+Don’t be cheap with the internet either, the quicker, the better, when stocks are moving fast; you can’t afford to have any lag.
+You’ll also want to invest in a couple of monitors as well, so you don’t miss anything.

 Can You Be A Day Trader From Home?

 The short answer is yes.
-And while its true, you just need an online broker, a laptop and internet connection, to be successful you’ll need to be understand that there is a cost of doing business.
+But you need more than an online broker, a laptop and internet connection to be successful.

 Certain things you shouldn’t skimp out on like: A computer or laptop that has a fast processor and graphics card, fast internet and a backup internet connection.

-Now, depending on what your trading style is you’ll probably need to subscribe to some services.
-Such services might include: investment newsletters, alert services, chat rooms, news and research, and a trading platform (not all trading platforms are free).
+Now, depending on your trading style, you’ll probably need to subscribe to some services.
+Such services might include investment newsletters, trade alert services, stock scanners, chat rooms, news and research, and a trading platform (not all trading platforms are free).

-All these expenses are costs of doing business.
+All these expenses are the costs of doing business.

 Do you need all of them?

 It depends on what your trading style is.
-But the benefit of adding these features is that you’ll be able to spot opportunities faster, which potentially could lead to greater profits.
+But the benefit of adding these features is that you’ll be able to spot opportunities faster, which potentially could lead to higher profits.

-The beauty behind becoming a day trader is that you’re essentially your own boss.
-You set your schedule and have the potential to earn without a cap.
-Its these benefits that have people interested in becoming a day trader.
-However, if you don’t have discipline and a solid strategy, then you are most likely to fail.
+The beauty behind becoming a day trader is that you’re essentially your boss.
+You set your schedule and have the potential to earn with no ceiling in sight.
+It’s these benefits that have people interested in becoming a day trader.